Aiven-Open/nomad-droplets-autoscaler/README.md

 - `reserve_ipv6_addresses` `(bool: "false")` A boolean flag to determine whether reserved IP addresses should be used for IPv6 interfaces

+- `secure_introduction_approle` `(string: "")` A vault AppRole.
+If defined, a secret will be generated for this role for each new droplet.
+  If IPv4 and/or IPv6 reserved addresses are being used, a wrapped SecretID will be included in `user_data`.

+- `secure_introduction_tag_prefix` `(string: "")` If defined (and `secure_introduction_approle` is also defined), a request-wrapped SecretID will be stored in a tag prefixed with this string

+- `secure_introduction_secret_validity` `(duration: 5m)` The duration a SecretID (and its request-wrapper) is valid for, from the time it is generated.

+- `secure_introduction_filename` `(string: "/run/secure-introduction")` The filename to store the unwrapped SecretID in

 - `node_selector_strategy` `(string: "least_busy")` The strategy to use when
   selecting nodes for termination.
 Refer to the [node selector strategy](https://www.nomadproject.io/docs/autoscaling/internals/node-selector-strategy) documentation for more information.

+### Secure Introduction

+While it is possible to provide secrets via a droplet's user-data, this is not always considered sufficiently secure.
+Additionally, this means every droplet is allocated the same set of secrets, making it more difficult to track the lineage of use of a secret.

+To improve the situation, it's possible to use Hashicorp Vault to generate a "personalised" SecretID for a given approle.
+Each new droplet receives its own SecretID, allowing better repudiation and tracking options.
+Going one step further, this SecretID is "request-wrapped" before being provided to each droplet.
+This wrapper can be unwrapped by the Vault service only one time.
+Additionally, unwrapping can only be requested from IP address(es) associated with the droplet, and only within a few minutes of its being issued.

+If a `secure_introduction_approle` is provided, this feature is enabled.
+It is assumed that the autoscaler has both `VAULT_ADDR` and `VAULT_TOKEN` in its environment, as the vault client will rely on these to find and authenticate with the Vault service.

+If reserved IPv4/IPv6 addresses are being assigned to droplets, it is possible to anticipate the exact address(es) which will be assigned, and the request-wrapping can be performed prior to droplet creation, allowing the wrapped SecretID to be inserted directly into the droplet's user data.
+Otherwise, IP address(es) of a droplet are not known until after it is created, so the request-wrapped SecretID is unable to be included directly.
+Instead, it is appended to a supplied prefix and included as a tag after the droplet is created.

+Whether or not reserved IP addresses are used, the modified user-data will ensure that the request-wrapped SecretID is written to a (configurable) location on the droplet.
+It is assumed that subsequent cloud-init stages will install the vault client, perform the unwrapping, and retrieve whatever credentials are required.